Sheena Rijwani

 Account-based marketing

-According to research, 87% of businesses using B2B Account-Based Marketing say that it delivers a higher ROI than other marketing campaigns.
+According to research, 87% of businesses using B2B Account-Based Marketing say it delivers a higher ROI than other marketing campaigns.

 Let’s get started!